 Filing for bankruptcy is a serious and involved process with many legal and tax issues (means test).
 I am familiar with the complexities of the recently revamped bankruptcy system and can competently guide you through the process seeing to it that you know all of your risks and exposures.

-I have worked extensively on bankruptcy matters for over fourteen years.
+I have worked extensively on bankruptcy matters for over twenty years.
 Before I opened my own law and accounting practice, I worked for the United States Bankruptcy Court for the Southern District of New York (Poughkeepsie Division) under Hon.
 Jeremiah E. Berk first as his bankruptcy law intern and then as his personal bankruptcy law clerk.
 I am also a Certified Public Accountant and hold a Masters in Taxation, which are very useful under the new Bankruptcy Code that now utilizes IRS standards for the means test.
 I am a former officer of the Mid-Hudson Bankruptcy Bar Association and a member of the Hudson Valley Bankruptcy Bar Association, Dutchess County Bar Association, and the New York State Bar Association.